New Texas Giant: Incidents

 On July 19, 2013, a 52-year-old woman fell to her death while riding New Texas Giant.
 The ride was closed indefinitely pending further investigation.
-The park completed its investigation stating on September 10, 2013, that mechanical failure was not to blame.
+After its investigation, the park stated on September 10, 2013, that mechanical failure was not to blame.
 The ride reopened on September 14, 2013, after redesigned restraint bars, pads, and seat belts were installed on all three trains.
 The incident resulted in the introduction of seat belts as a precaution on other roller coasters throughout the Six Flags chain.